The Best Types of Dry Red Wine for Cooking

 Ignoring the Cooking Process

-Another common mistake is overlooking the importance of timing and technique in cooking with wine.
-The way you cook your dish impacts how the wine flavors will infuse.
+The other common mistake is ignoring the role time plays in the cooking with wine process.
+The method you cook your dish impacts how the flavors of the wine will permeate.
 Consider the following:

 Not Considering Wine Storage